shanehoey/snooey-template-jekyll/pages/static/terms.md

 ## Discloser

-I work full time for AudioCodes deploying Skype for Business.
+I work full time for AudioCodes focusing on Microsoft Teams Direct Routing including Operator Connect.
 As such this information on this website may focus towards the products I work with on a daily bases.
 From time to time I also may receive other products from 3rd parties.

 ## Privacy